Last Updated on August 7th, 2019

 One of the things about the beautiful people of Beverly Hills that you just can’t miss is that associating with them does not come cheap.
 They only pay attention to people to those who have a lot to offer them.
 And as a result they are seen as beautiful people even though they may have obvious physical imperfections.

 I don’t advise that you adapt a prima donna attitude with your friends.
-But I do advise that if you find things about yourself that your are proud of and confident in, people will tend not to see your acne.
+But I do advise that if you find things about yourself that you are proud of and confident in1, people will find you attractive and tend not to see your acne.

 No, I don’t mean you should have a portrait made so you can hang it on the wall.
 I mean that you should choose clothes that bring attention to your face in a flattering way.
-For instance, if you have red acne on your cheeks and you just can’t conceal it or take the inflammation away, then you can use your choices in clothing to draw attention away from it.
+For instance, if you have red acne on your cheeks and you just can’t hide it with a concealer2 or take the inflammation away, then you can use your choices in clothing to draw attention away from it.

 Usually this means wearing an article of clothing around your neck that not just complements your skin tones but that is brighter than your blemishes.
 If you have fair skin and red pimples then you might wear a red scarf.
 If you have Asian skin and brown spots you might wear a gold scarf.
 If you have Mediterranean or Middle Eastern or Hispanic skin tones, you might want to wear a textured, brown scarf.
 And if you have African skin and acne, you may want to wear bright ornamentation around your neck and ears to offset the appearance of acne.

-Most people who have acne find that it comes and goes.
+Many people who have acne find that it comes and goes3.
 If there is some setting you can identify where you’d been noticed for clear and beautiful skin, go back to it.
 People who have seen you in both settings will associate clear skin with the backdrop, and any transient problems with blemishes will be less noticeable.

 And it actually helps to have people you think look better than you do around you.